mariia-kiliushina/femme/backlog.md

 - Create auto sorting for imports
 - Change ordering rule for backend symptoms, moods etc.
 - Add names for symptoms (not clear what does a picture mean)
-- Add internationalization for month ( and othr text, use theme for that) ( Ru/Eng)
+- Add UI for pills intake
+- Integrate with iOS Health App
+- Calendar initial value is wrong
+- Locale for datepicker depends on language
+-

 <!-- ## 3.
 Additional functionality